Kronos2308/NXBrowserMod/README.md

 # NXBrowserMod

 Put this in titles
-/atmosphre/tiles/
+/atmosphre/contents/

-/reiNX/tiles/
+/sxos/tiles/

-and try to send a picture from the album
+And try to send a picture from the album

 or go to